iaprofessional/adipoli_ide/README.md

 If you do not have Spyder, bookmark this repo so that you can get executable as soon as it's ready.
 Next Download the repo and extract the files.
 Finally open Spyder and Run the file.
+IMPORTATNT NOTE: If you are using this project in any way please state the changes as per the license.